oishikm12/cpp-collection/README.md

 * [**Flood Fill**](algorithms/flood_fill.cpp) - This allows us to selectively change a certain element in a coloured graph.
 It is used to determine a bounded area connected to a given node in a multi-dimensional array.
 * [**Floyd Warshall Algorithm**](algorithms/floyd_warshall.cpp) - This algorithm allows us to find shortest distances between every pair of vertices in a given edge weighted directed Graph.
 * [**Kosaraju's Algorithm**](algorithms/kosaraju.cpp) - This algorithm allows us to check wether a given directed graph is strongly connected, i.e. every vertex is reachable from every other
+* [**Tarjan's Algorithm**](algorithms/tarjan.cpp) - Unlike Kosaraju which requires two DFS traversals, strongly connected components can be found out in a single traversal, if we maintain two arrays, one to track discovery time & one to track subtree roots of possible SCC
 * [**Prim's Algorithm**](algorithms/prim_mst.cpp) - It finds the subset of edges that includes every vertex of the graph such that the sum of the weights of the edges can be minimized.
 It starts with the single node and explore all the adjacent nodes with all the connecting edges at every step
 * [**Kruskal's Algorithm**](algorithms/kruskal_mst.cpp) - It finds a minimum spanning forest of an undirected edge-weighted graph.
 If the graph is connected, it finds a minimum spanning tree, much like Prim